con-dog/clippy/README.md

 <p align="center"><img src="media/clippy_watermarked (1).gif" height="300" width="500"></p>

 # clippy
 Create and play colored 🟥🟩🟦 or colorless ⬛️⬜️ animated, or static, ASCII-art in the command line!
+Tested in CMD only

 clippy can help if you are wanting to;
 - Develop a rogue-like ASCII game